ADKAR Model: What Is It and How To Use It?

 To bridge the gap between knowledge and ability, put change leaders in charge of coaching individuals or teams.
 Task change leaders with collecting feedback from their teams and bringing potential issues and obstacles to your attention.

-Hands-on training is also extremely valuable.
-By giving teams a chance to test out the change before fully rolling it out, you give them the opportunity to build confidence.
+Hands-on training is also precious.
+By allowing teams to test the change before fully rolling it out, you will enable them to build confidence.
 Plus, you can monitor performance and provide detailed feedback.
 For larger-scale changes, consider implementing them in stages so you can identify issues early on and make adjustments to your implementation plan.

 Goal 5: Reinforce the change